'Family Ties' creator Gary David Goldberg dies at age 68

 Goldberg also produced the 2005 romantic comedy "Must Love Dogs" starring Diane Lane and John Cusack.

 He is survived by his wife, a brother, two children and three grandchildren.
-(Reporting by Alex Dobuzinskis; Editing by Lisa Shumaker)
+(Reporting by Alex Dobuzinskis)